 A two-year leadership program focused on crop management.
 The curriculum is based on localized agronomy, farm management and friendships.
 Class 4 beings December 2016.

-As of October 23, 94 percent of the corn had been harvested.
+CROP PROGRESS - Corn harvest was complete as of November 20.
 73 percent of the corn crop is rated in excellent to good condition.
 Source: National Agriculture Statistics Service - Kentucky Field Office

 CommonGround is about starting a conversation among women who grow food, the women who buy it, and food leaders.
 It’s a conversation based on personal experience as farmers, but also on science and research.